A sheriff’s deputy bilked $11 million from investors. They don’t know where the money went.

-But Harbaugh, 50, admitted this week that none of the 12 agencies he named were actually doing business with him: He had falsified the documents.
+But Harbaugh, 50, admitted this week that none of the 12 agencies he named was actually doing business with him: He had falsified the documents.
 It was, he acknowledged in a guilty plea filed in Nebraska federal court, “effectively a Ponzi scheme.”

 In what the Omaha World-Herald described as potentially “one of the largest individual embezzlements in Nebraska history,” Harbaugh’s ploy bilked nearly $11 million from a bank and four investors.